GerritCodeReview/plugins_multi-site/README.md

 **NOTE**: The multi-site plugin will not start if Gerrit is not yet migrated to NoteDb.

-Currently, the only mode supported is one primary read/write master and multiple read-only masters but eventually the plan is to support multiple read/write masters.
-The read/write master is handling any traffic while the read-only masters are serving the Gerrit GUI assets, the HTTP GET REST API and git fetch requests (git-upload-pack).
-The read-only masters are kept synchronized with the read/write master in order to be always ready to become a read/write master.
+Supports multiple read/write masters across multiple sites across different geographic locations.
+The Gerrit nodes are kept synchronized between each-other using the replication plugin and a global ref-database in order to detect and prevent split-brains.

 For more details on the overall multi-site design and roadmap, please refer to the [multi-site plugin DESIGN.md document](DESIGN.md)